ethereum-optimism/optimism/ops/tag-service/README.md

 Tag Tool is meant to be run locally, and *does not* perform any write operations.
 Instead, it prints the git commands to console for the operator to use.

-Additionally, a special service name "full" is available, which will bump versions for `op-node`, `op-batcher` and `op-proposer` from the highest semver amongst them.
+Additionally, a special service name "op-stack" is available, which will bump versions for `op-node`, `op-batcher` and `op-proposer` from the highest semver amongst them.

 To run Tag Tool locally, the only dependency is `pip install semver`